Get access to the full brand analysis now

 How do skincare brands integrate AI skin analysis?

-Most platforms offer two main integration methods: embedding a white-label web app via iframe into an existing website, or connecting via REST API for custom implementations.
+Most platforms offer two main integration methods: deploying a white-label web app on a brand subdomain (with iframe and REST API as alternatives) into an existing website.
 Both Thea Care and Haut.AI support iframe embedding, with Thea Care providing additional native integrations for Shopify, Shopware, and WooCommerce.

 Is AI skin analysis GDPR compliant?